huggingface/transformers/model_cards/joeddav/xlm-roberta-large-xnli/README.md

 - pytorch
 - tensorflow
 datasets:
-- mnli
+- multi_nli
 - xnli
+license: mit
+pipeline_tag: zero-shot-classification
 widget:
-- text: "За кого вы голосуете в 2020 году? <sep> This text is about politique."
+- text: "За кого вы голосуете в 2020 году?"
-license: mit
+- context: "politique, santé publique, économie"
 ---

 # xlm-roberta-large-xnli

 ## Model Description

 This model takes [xlm-roberta-large](https://huggingface.co/xlm-roberta-large) and fine-tunes it on a combination of NLI data in 15 languages.
-It is intended to be used for zero-shot text classification, such as with the Hugging Face [ZeroShotClassificationPipeline](https://huggingface.co/transformers/master/main_classes/pipelines.html#transformers.ZeroShotClassificationPipeline).
+It is intende to be used for zero-shot text classification, such as with the Hugging Face [ZeroShotClassificationPipeline](https://huggingface.co/transformers/master/main_classes/pipelines.html#transformers.ZeroShotClassificationPipeline).

 You can play with an interactive demo of this zero-shot technique with this model [here](https://huggingface.co/zero-shot/).